What data I show when I show data about Haruki Murakami

 CITY in print

-Do you want to see one of these in real life?
+Do you want to one in real life?

-There is a print of the CITY in Buutvrij (a coffee shop in my local town, Tilburg).
+There is a early concept print of the CITY in Buutvrij (a coffee shop in my local town, Tilburg).

 If you are around, make sure to have a look!